OSAP: A Case Study

 The research provided actionable recommendations to address usability concerns:

-Let’s find out if we are the right UX strategy & research partner for your team!
+Let’s find out if we are the right UX research partner for your team!

-Are you working on a educational tool or app and want to improve it’s usefulness and usability or remove barriers to use?
+Are you working on an educational or financial tool and want to remove barriers to use?
+Do want your customers to feel empowered as they use your app?

 Let’s find out if we’re a good fit.